bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.2.x
+- Fixed: could not unset option use_html_editor for textarea field type. props Hayden.
+- Fixed: javascript in editor would break in some situations.

 #### Version 1.2.2
 - Fixed: file field did not work on custom post types that did not have an editor